 Of course, with his move to the USA came his armour plated Rolls-Royce Silver Wraith II, but the lonely life of this luxury machine would soon be made brighter by the arrival of many other products from the Crewe plant.
 At a rate of two new cars per month, the purpose built stables at Rancho Rajneesh began to fill up with a wide variety of brand new Rolls-Royce Silver Spirits and Silver Spurs of all shapes and sizes, as well as a few of the rare and controversial Rolls-Royce Camargue’s.
 As generous donations to their venerable leader, and with his affection for Rolls-Royce cars being the very staple of his character, his followers intended to buy the man 365 Rolls-Royce cars; one for every day of the year.

 With his Rolls-Royces, the Rajneesh would perform a daily slow driveby of his followers in what could be likened to a parade inspection at a military barracks.
 With his followers lining the streets of their new town, the Rajneesh would slowly trundle up and down as Rajneeshees threw wreaths and flowers over the luxury car as it went by.
 Most notably, the Rajneesh chose to defy tradition further by painting his cars in a slew of strange colour schemes, including vibrant flashing hues, traditional Indian patterns and other wild looks.
-In the end, the goal of 365 Rolls-Royces was not met, the Rajneesh did eventually take on a supply of 93 Rolls-Royces comprised of Silver Spirits, Silver Spurs, Corniches, Camargues and his custom-built Silver Wraith II.
+In the end, while the goal of 365 Rolls-Royces was not met, the Rajneesh did eventually take on a supply of 93 Rolls-Royces comprised of Silver Spirits, Silver Spurs, Corniches, Camargues and his custom-built Silver Wraith II.
 This made the Rajneesh the largest single-owner of Rolls-Royce cars in the world, his purchases comprising 2% of the 1,100 Rolls-Royce cars that were shipped to the USA per annum.

 Security was still a major issue for the Rajneesh, as even the ‘Land of the Free’ proved to be just as hostile as India.
 In 1983, a Rajneesh reception at a Portland hotel was bombed by Islamic militants, primarily due to the group’s Indian connections.
 As such, the Rajneesh had many of his Rollers retrofitted with armour plating, bulletproof windows and a teargas gun in the bumper!